CSCI310Team5/SampleFit/SampleFit/Tasks.md

 #  Tasks

 ## NetworkQueryController
-1. Change all @escaping callbacks to Combine.
-Use .delay() to simulate network delay.
+1. Change most of publisher that publishes on main thread to background thread.

 ## Authentication
 1. Extract validation code into Network Query Controller